 Danny Davis the Head of New Business for Blackburn Rovers Football Club, Lancashire.

 Born and raised in Blackburn, the Red Rose County, he also spent ten years working and living in Tenerife and thanks the hospitality industry for his dedicated work ethic.
 Working for Blackburn Rovers is an honour for Danny and he enjoys working and supporting his birth town.
 He was also the main drive to attract Elton John to Ewood Park in June 2017.

-Brian Bailey is Director of Planning & Prosperity at Blackburn with Darwen Borough Council.
+Brian Bailey is Director of Strategy and Funding at Blackburn with Darwen Borough Council.
 Brian has worked for the Council for 16 years, becoming Director in January 2011.
-He manages three key services – Planning and Transport, Property and Development and Highways – and clients core services delivered by the Council’s strategic partner.
+His role is externally-facing to support the emerging Combined Authority arrangements in Lancashire, develop post-16 skills and links with business, maximise external funding opportunities for the Council and the Borough and further develop HIVE.
 He has led the Council’s engagement with business culminating in the creation of HIVE in 2012.
 Other responsibilities include chairing the Lancashire European Network and acting as lead officer for the Lancashire LEP on EU matters.